MichiMaestre/beginner_tutorials/README.md

 source devel/setup.bash
 roslaunch beginner_tutorials tutorial.launch rosbagFlag:=true
 ```
 This will record the data in the `~/.ros` folder.
-To access it:
+To access it and see its information:

 ```
 cd ~/.ros